-Having a Memorable Valentine’s Day Without Breaking the Bank
+Have A Memorable Valentine’s Day Without Breaking the Bank

-However, the good news is you don’t need to spend a lot of money to have a Happy Valentine’s Day and to show your loved ones you care.
+However, the good news is you do not need to spend a lot of money to have a Happy Valentine’s Day and to show your loved ones you care.

-Cook at Home
+Tip #3: Cook At Home

 You can use some creativity when planning your Valentine’s Day events as well.
 Instead of “dinner and a movie” why not go for a hike, a romantic skate, or a scenic drive together?
 All of these are great ways to celebrate Valentine’s Day for less.

-If you’re having trouble coming up with creative ways to celebrate Valentine’s Day on a budget, think back to the history of you and your significant other.
+If you are having trouble coming up with creative ways to celebrate Valentine’s Day on a budget, think back to the history of you and your significant other.
 Where did you first meet?
 Could you go back there for your Valentine’s Day date?
 It might be less expensive than a typical fancy restaurant.
 Was your first date a romantic walk through a park?
 Consider replicating this for your Valentine’s Day date.

-Consider Other Options
+Tip #6: Consider Other Options

-Celebrate Another Day
+Tip #7: Celebrate The Holiday On Another Day

-A lot of people feel like they need to “one-up” or at least match their friends and family when it comes to Valentine’s Day.
-If you see that your friend gave some fancy jewellery as a gift, for example, you might be tempted to do the same.
+A lot of couples feel like they need to “one-up” or at least match their friends and family when it comes to Valentine’s Day.
+If you see that your friend gave some fancy jewelry as a gift, for example, you might be tempted to do the same.
 Social media makes these feelings even more common as a quick glance at Facebook or Instagram around Valentine’s Day can make it look like everyone in the world is having a fancy and expensive celebration.
 This can make you want to do the same yourself.